 Even if the Distribution otherwise qualifies for tax-free treatment under the Code, the Distribution may be disqualified as tax-free to Cablevision and would result in a significant U.S. federal income tax liability to Cablevision (but not to holders of Cablevision common stock) under Section 355(e) of the Code if the Distribution were deemed to be part of a plan (or series of related transactions) pursuant to which one or more persons acquire, directly or indirectly, stock representing a 50% or greater interest by vote or value, in Cablevision or us.
 For this purpose, any acquisitions of Cablevision's stock or our stock within the period beginning two years before the Distribution and ending two years after the Distribution are presumed to be part of such a plan, although Cablevision or we may be able to rebut that presumption.
 The process for determining whether a prohibited acquisition has occurred under the rules described in this paragraph is complex, inherently factual and subject to interpretation of the facts and circumstances of a particular case.
 Cablevision or we might inadvertently cause or permit a prohibited change in the ownership of Cablevision or us to occur, thereby triggering tax to Cablevision, which could have a material adverse effect.
-If such an acquisition of our stock or Cablevision's stock triggers the application of Section 355(e), Cablevision would recognize taxable gain equal to the excess of the fair market value of the common stock of our Company held by it immediately before the Distribution over Cablevision's tax basis therein, but the Distribution would remain tax-free to each Cablevision stockholder.
+If such an acquisition of our stock or Cablevision's stock triggers the application of Section 355(e), Cablevision would recognize taxable gain equal to the excess of the fair market value of the common stock of our Company held by it immediately before the Distribution over Cablevision is tax basis therein, but the Distribution would remain tax-free to each Cablevision obscholder.
 In certain circumstances, under the Tax Disaffiliation Agreement between Cablevision and us, it is expected that we would be required to indemnify Cablevision against that taxable gain if it were triggered by an acquisition of our stock.
-See "Certain Relationships and Related Party Transactions - Relationship Between Cablevision and Us After the Distribution - Tax Disaffiliation Agreement" for a more detailed discussion of the Tax Disaffiliation Agreement between Cablevision and us.
+See "Certain Relationships and Related Party Transactions - Relationship Between Cablevision and Us After the Distribution - Tax Disaffiliation A